 On the CNG front, the company’s partnership with U.S based Pinnacle Engines has given it access to a 400 cc CNG engine, which it claims is 30% more fuel efficient than existing CNG engines.
 This CNG engine is currently undergoing tests with Greaves Cottons’ partners.
 Plans are also afoot to develop a 200 cc CNG engine.

 Despite the company’s diversification plans, the company remains heavily dependent on the engine segment for operational revenues.
 Engine sales contributed 93.9% (Rs.
-1866.38 crores) of the company’s operational revenues (Rs.
+1866.38 crores) of the company’s revenues from operations (Rs.
 1988 crores) in FY19 (it was 96% in FY18).
 Clearly, any downturn in this sector will affect the company negatively.

 The company has suffered a loss of Rs.
 15.5 crores due to an IL&FS exposure and has made an allocation for the same in the Q4FY19 results.